appfoundry/Reliant/README.md

 --------------

 - Filip Maelbrancke: for second opinions and rubber ducking
-- Bart Vandeweerdt: for functional insights and simplifications
+- iDA MediaFoundry: for letting me use this in production code
 - Oak Consultancy Services: for necessary resources
-- iDA MediaFoundry: for letting me use this in production code
 - Liesbet Gouwy: for unconditional support
 - Kato Seghers: for being born

 Contact
 -------
-If not via GitHub

-find me on twitter: @mikeseghers
+If not via GitHub, find me on twitter: @mikeseghers